Content must be promoted.

-Establishing trust within a community takes time and luck seems to favor the persistent.
-So what you can do attain critical mass for your newly written blog post?
+Establishing trust within a community takes time and luck seems to favour the persistent.
+So what you can do attain that critical reach for your newly written blog post?

 The Concept Of Critical Mass

 Critical mass is always a challenge for anyone who doesn’t yet have it.
 You basically need to make sure to get your content in front of enough people to “get the ball rolling”.
 To do this, you need to promote your content “by hand”.
 (One way of ensuring critical mass for everything you publish is to ride the wave of engagement.)
 But the key here is:

 You must promote your content, especially in the beginning!

 Part I: Prep Work

 Make sure to push your link with a trackable url-shortener, like bitly.com, preferably with a vanity url.
 Also make sure your social sharing buttons are connected to your Bitly-API.

 Why should only your headline be shared in social media?
 Why not have your readers also share pull quotes?
 Using Click-To-Tweet.com is often a great idea.
 If you’re on WordPress, you can use this great plugin.

 Research the proper hashtags to use when promoting your post.
 Here’s what to think about:

 A. Use hashtags that are relevant.
 Luring people who are looking for something else to your content is bad form.